open-ephys/next-gen-system/specification.md

 ### Wishbone bus

 Individual IP cores on the FPGA communicate via a standardized interconnect based on the wishbone specification.

-2do: specify this more

-mirrors the API
+2do: specify this more - ideally the wishbone specifications should very closely mirror the API, similarly to how xillybus and opalkelly have equivalent API calls for register writes/reads/wires to registers, and pipes/streams to fifos.

 ### I2C EEPROM interface

 Each daughter device must contain an EEPROM on the i2c bus of the VHDCI port that identifies the daughter device to the system.
-The device is identified by a simple device id that is specified by an enum in the open instruments API.
+The device is identified by a simple device id that is specified by an enum (oiDeviceType) in the open instruments API.
 New device types will be appended to this enum later.

 The device type fullfils two roles: